Hang Tight... Calculating Website Revenue

 Key Concepts Behind The Model

 Traffic Strategy: This is another strong predictor of buying intent.
 Organic search traffic from relevant keywords tends to be very high quality, in terms of purchasing intent.
-Check out our guide to building up your position in organic search.
 Advertising can be a mixed bag, depending on where you're buying the traffic.
 In the final analysis, however, you need to compare price vs. value - cheap traffic can be expensive, in terms of results, due to lousy interest.
 And expensive visitors can often be cheap, on a cost-per-sale basis, due to better qualification of interest.

 Model Design & Interpreting Predictions

 Have you ever asked "How Much Should My Website Make?"

 We built this website revenue calculator to give you an easy way to understand how much your traffic is worth.
 Enter some information about your site: what you offer, who your audience is, how you monetize, and what your traffic looks like.
 The model will generate a revenue target based on similar websites; statistics are based on the data we gathered in our .